Generic Name and Formulations:

 Avoid concomitant injectable vaccines in the same syringe or injection site; see full labeling.
 Immunosuppressants may diminish immune response.

-Inj site reactions (eg, redness, pain, tenderness), fever, irritability, diarrhea, headache; hypersensitivity reactions, syncope.
+Inj site reactions (eg, redness, pain, tenderness), fever, irritability, diarrhea, headache, myalgia; hypersensitivity reactions, syncope.

 Single-dose syringe (0.5mL)—1